TSUNAMI ... EARTHQUAKES .. SEISMOTECTONICS .. HURRICANES ..TORNADOES

 No Warning Issued

-Constant watch is kept on the Bay of Bengal for the generation of tropical cyclones with the help of satellite imagery, particularly that of the Indian geostationary satellite, INSAT.
-Also, the likely movement of storms is normally predicted for this region with the help of track prediction models and by reference to past climatology, based on125 years of cyclone data.
-As early as April 29, 2008, and with the help of such technology, NARGIS had been readily identified as a tropical depression that was turning into a dangerous cyclonic storm system, which had the potential to strike either Bangladesh or Myanmar within four or five days.
-However, the storm was practically stationary and its path could not be easily predicted.
-Although NARGIS was still over 1,100km away from the Bangladesh coast, precautions were taken in that country and shelters were activated.
+As early as April 29, 2008 Nargis had beenreadily identified as a tropical depression that was turning into a dangerous cyclonic storm system, having the potential to strike either Bangladesh or Myanmar within four or five days.
+Although Nargis was still over 1,100km away from the Bangladesh coast, precautions were taken in that country and shelters were activated.
 However, no similar precautions or warnings were reported from Myanmar.
-Even if there was a warning, there was no safe place in the Irrawaddy river delta region, to evacuate the hundreds of thousands of residents of the region.

 .....................Tsunami ...
 Earthquakes ..
 Seismotectonics ..
 Hurricanes ...
 Volcanic Eruptions..Tornadoes..Natural Disasters.
 Disaster Archaeology.
 Climate Change .
 Ocean Governance